Federal inmate who gave birth while on ventilator dies from coronavirus

 Andrea Circle Bear was serving a 26-month sentence for maintaining a drug-involved premises, the agency said in a news release.

-Circle Bear, of Eagle Butte, South Dakota, appears to be the first female inmate to die in custody, according to a review of other reported coronavirus-related deaths within the federal prison system.
+Circle Bear, of Eagle Butte, South Dakota, appears to be the first female inmate to have died in custody, according to a review of reported coronavirus-related deaths within the federal prison system.

-Circle Bear, who the agency said had a pre-existing medical condition that made her high risk for the disease, was taken to a local hospital where she was placed on a ventilator.
-Her baby was delivered via C-section April 1, the agency said.
+Circle Bear, who the agency said had a preexisting medical condition that put her at high risk for the disease, was taken to a local hospital, where she was placed on a ventilator.
+Her baby was delivered via cesarean section April 1, the agency said.
 Three days later, Circle Bear tested positive for the virus.

 She was pronounced dead Tuesday, the agency said.
 The condition of her baby wasn't immediately clear, and the bureau didn't respond to a request for comment.